sowsri1218/AWSAlertWizard/README.md

 # AWSAlertWizard

-AWSAlertWizard is a serverless pipeline designed to fetch weather data from an open-source API (like Open-Meteo), analyze it for bad weather conditions, and send real-time alerts to email addresses using Amazon SES.
-The solution also stores historical weather data in DynamoDB for future analysis.
+AWSAlertWizard is a serverless pipeline designed to fetch weather data from an open-source API (like Open-Meteo), analyze it for bad weather conditions, and send real-time alerts to email addresses using Amazon SES. and it also stores historical weather data in DynamoDB for future analysis.

 ## Features
 - Fetches daily weather data using Open-Meteo API.